RalphAKing/RKing-Industries-Website/README.md

 ## About
 RKing Industries website serves as our digital platform to connect with customers and partners, displaying our products, services, and company information as well as hosting some of our projects.

+## Setup
+- Put your credentials downloaded form gmailapi into the static folder named credentials.json
+- Fill out the config.yaml file with the required configurations.

 ## Contributing
 We value community input!
 Here's how you can help make our website better: